 Fun fact: Attorney Robert Nelon, who filed that suit, is also one of several able attorneys who are representing us in our open records suit against Fallin and DPS.
 (Bob’s having a good run!)

-Katie Thompson and Adam Marshal of the D.C.-based Reporters Committee for the Freedom of the Press, a nonprofit devoted to transparency issues, are also providing legal representation in our suit.
+Katie Townsend and Adam Marshall of the D.C.-based Reporters Committee for the Freedom of the Press, a nonprofit devoted to transparency issues, are also providing legal representation in our suit.

 As Cary Aspinwall and I have previously reported, the warden who carried out Lockett’s execution believes it was Pruitt’s office who asked her to sign a false affidavit attesting to her knowledge of the drugs and other issues leading up to the April 29, 2014 execution.